ph101pp/js-objct/readme.markdown

 1. General
 ----------------

-Get the superClass from GitHub or via npm by running:
+Get the superClass from GitHub or via npm by running in your terminal:

 ```
 npm install superClass